 Although the law doesn't prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted)."

 Unfortunately, sexual harassment occurs in all parts of our society, as evidenced by the #MeToo movement.
-Nonprofits should not assume they are immune simply because of their mission and vision.
+Nonprofits should not assume they are immune.

 Creating a Harassment-Free Workplace